tk744/rubot/README.md

 `rubot` is a blazing fast Rubik's cube library written in C. It uses a highly efficient 1MB lookup table to deliver instantations solutions with an average of 32 moves and a max of 46 moves.

+Since `rubot` was originally designed for use in embedded systems, it implements [Thistletwaite's algorithm](https://en.wikipedia.org/wiki/Optimal_solutions_for_Rubik%27s_Cube#Thistlethwaite's_algorithm) which uses much smaller lookup tables compared to algorithms that produce even fewer moves.

 # Installation

 Build the executable `rubot` by running `make`.

 # Usage

-For a full list of commands, check `rubot -h`.
+For a full list of commands, run `rubot -h`.

 ## Color Strings